-Addiction Disease and the Brain
+Addiction Disease & the Brain

 Addiction does, in fact, function as a disease, in that it attacks the mid-brain resulting in neurological dysfunction.
 According to the American Society of Addiction Medicine (ASAM) addiction is a primary, chronic disease of brain reward, motivation, memory and related circuitry.
 When the brain’s circuitry is dysfunctional, it impacts an individual not only on a biological level but also on a psychological and social level as well.
 It also has a consistent set of symptoms, such as distorted thinking, impaired decision making or ability to recognize a growing problem, physiological substance dependence, and craving.

 According to ASAM, addiction is a progressive disease and without the active participation in a recovery-based program, addiction can result in disability or premature death.